xnely/vscode-boost-test-adapter/README.md

 ```

 ## FAQ
-1. I don't see any tests in the Test Explorer UI.
+1. I don't see any tests in the Testing sidebar.
 Why?
    - Make sure you have configured your `settings.json` and `launch.json` properly.
      - Take a look at the `Boost.Test Adapter` Output channel for potential issues.
-   - Press the reload button at the top of the Test Explorer UI.
+   - Press the reload button at the top of the Testing sidebar.
    - Restart VS Code.
-2. Why is my test-root called "Hello World" (or some other nonsense) in the Test Explorer UI?
+2. Why is my test-root called "Hello World" (or some other nonsense) in the Testing sidebar?
    - That is the Boost test module name.
 It comes from your test executable.
      Usually from a line like this:
      ```